|basics > articles - gender|

 Turkish Positive Plural Indefinite Article birkaç some

-In English the Article some is only used in Positive Statements whereas any is used in Negative Statements and also both in Positive and Negative Questions.
+In English the Article some is only used in positive statements. any is used in negative statements and also both in positive and negative Questions.
 Both some and any are translated as bazı [bazı always governs a plural noun:

 bazı masalar = some tables]